eclipse-tractusx/pcf-exchange-kit/docs/Software Development View/page_software-development-view.md

 |[005] (Requesting PCF Value)|GET| /productIds|{productId}
 |006 (Sending PCF Value)| PUT| /productIds|{productId}

 - When responding on PCF exchange request the "requestID" is mandatory in the PUT call.
 - When sharing a PCF update the "requestID" is NOT allowed in the PUT call.
 - The EDC asset used to receive PCF is NOT looked up through AAS, but identified by type ("data.pcf.exchangeEndpoint").

 ##### Payload for Requesting PCF Sub Model

 The following JSON shows the structure of a registered PCF submodel in the DTR.
 The subprotocolBody is used for asset bundling.
-For this, the CX Standard [CX-0002]() is to be followed.
+For this, the CX Standard [CX-0002](https://catena-x.net/de/standard-library) is to be followed.

-The digital twin id can be searched via the `manufactureID`, `manufacturePartID` and the ``assetLifecyclePhase: "asPlanned"`` The sub-model PCF must be registered with the ``idshort`: PCFExchangeEndpoint``.
+The digital twin id can be searched via the `manufactureID`, `manufacturePartID` and the ``assetLifecyclePhase:"asPlanned"`` The sub-model PCF must be registered with the ``idshort: PCFExchangeEndpoint``.

 ```json
 {